bioalgorithm/CVD_prediction/README.md

 ------------------------------------------------- Extra Code -----------------------------------------------------------

 In the 'Data Exploration, Training, Evaluation' directory can be found the code used to condition the data, feature select, as well as code to allow for a better understanding of the data.
 These are for your reference.
+Used Python 3.7

 ---------------------------------------------------- APP ---------------------------------------------------------------